andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 My geographical confusion is confounded, at least in part, by the layout of the resort.
 Not content with a single peak or even a couple, Steamboat Ski Resort comprises 6 separate named peaks in a layout that'll make your internal compass spin.
-All runs funnel down to a narrow runway leading to the base area, with two beginner lifts and the Steamboat Gondola.
+All runs emanate from a narrow runway adjacent to the base area, with two beginner lifts and the Steamboat Gondola providing conveyance to all points beyond.
 The 9 minute ride up the gondola drops you atop Thunderhead Peak, where the real fun begins.
 Behind Thunderhead lies a sea of peaks, valleys, and saddles that all seem to surround each other in a diabolical whirlpool of metamorphic schist.
 I have the utmost respect and admiration for legendary ski map trail painter
 <a href="https://jamesniehues.com/" target="_blank" rel="noopener noreferrer">James Niehues</a>,
-but even he couldn't accurately portray the labyrinthine layout of Steamboat.
+but even his map is unable to accurately portray the labyrinthine layout of Steamboat.
 It's a ski resort fit for M.C.
 Escher.

-So I'm on the Pony Express lift when I really want to be at the lodge drinking a beer.
-On my way up I devour the trail map like I'm studying for the bar exam.
+So I'm on the Pony Express lift, but I really want to be at the lodge drinking a beer.
+On my way up the cableway I devour Mr Niehues's trail map like I'm studying for the bar exam. *May it
-May it
-Please the Court: I plan to take Longhorn down to the Wapiti cutover, which should dump me right at the base of the Bar-UE chair.
+Please the Court:* I plan to take Longhorn down to the Wapiti cutover, which should dump me right at the base of the Bar-UE chair.
 From there it's a quick ride up & easy scoot down to Four Points and an ice cold bowl of loudmouth soup.
+Sounds easy enough.

-Off the chair I dump out to the right towards Longhorn.
+Off the chair I veer right, headed for Longhorn.
 About halfway down I dive into the short piste of Wapiti aaaaaaaaand there's no chair.
 I look up to my left and the two seater is spinning about 200 yards up a side hill above a copse of trees.
 You've GOT to be kidding me!!